Roma ready to move on from Mahrez pursuit

 Roma are looking at other alternatives after their pursuit of Leicester City winger Riyad Mahrez hit the buffers.

-The Serie A side reportedly tabled a second bid of €35million for the Algeria international, who was named PFA Player of the Year when Leicester stunningly won the Premier League title in 2015-16.
+The Serie A side reportedly tabled a second bid of €35million for the Algeria international, who was named PFA Player of the Year when the Foxes stunned the football world and won the Premier League title in 2015-16.

 Leicester are understood to have rebuffed Roma's advances ahead of their season opener against Arsenal on Friday and, speaking at an unveiling news conference for new signing Gregoire Defrel, sporting director Monchi stated it was only prudent for the capital club to direct their attentions elsewhere.